sammillersmith/codepedia/codepedia/object_oriented_programming/object_oriented_programming.md

-# What is Obeject-Oriented Programming?
+# What is Object-Oriented Programming?

 _Object-oriented programming (OOP)_ is a programming paradigm that allows you to package together data states and functionality to modify those data states, while keeping the details hidden away (like with the lightbulb).
 As a result, code with OOP design is flexible, modular, and abstract.
 This makes it particularly useful when you create larger programs.